colo-speed/colo-speed-jekyll/jekyll/_articles/colo-cohort-protocol-paper-published-in-colorectal-disease.md

     title: COLO-COHORT protocol paper
 study: colo-cohort
 ---
 The COLO-COHORT protocol paper has been published in *Colorectal Disease.* The paper is available to view [online](https://colospeed.uk/assets/documents/Colorectal-Disease-2022-Hampton.pdf).
-For more on COLO-COHORT, view the study page below.
+For more on COLO-COHORT, please view the study page below.